 SOCIOLOGY MAJOR

-Students interested in understanding crime in society, including the variety of crimes that occur, crime trends and patterns, and why individuals choose to commit crime, should consider following the criminology and deviance track within Sociology.
-This track prepares students for a variety of jobs within law enforcement.
+Students interested in understanding crime in society, including the variety of crimes that occur, crime trends and patterns, and why individuals choose to commit crime, should consider following the criminology and deviance specialization within Sociology.
+This degree path prepares students for a variety of jobs within law enforcement.
 Sociology graduates have gone on to become police officers, probation/parole officers, corrections officers, and criminal investigators.
-Students within this track have also pursued graduate-level degrees in law, as well as Master’s/PhD degrees.
+Students within this track have also pursued graduate-level degrees in law, as well as Master’s and PhD degrees, to expand their career opportunities.

-A major in Sociology with a Criminology and Deviance focus requires the following:
+A major in Sociology with a specialization in Criminology and Deviance requires the following:

 201 – Introduction to Sociology